AhGI0/Music-app-/README.md

 Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, please submit a pull request.
 Make sure to follow the existing code style and write descriptive commit messages.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code.

-## Contact

-If you have any questions, suggestions, or feedback, please contact the team at musicapi@example.com.

-Thank you for using the Music API App!
-Enjoy your musical journey!